 Who is more likely to be infected with Syphilis?

 Numerous sexually active individuals can be plagued by syphilis, despite the fact that there is a better chance amongst the younger age group, mostly those between fifteen and thirty years old.
 It is more common in metropolises as compared to countryside regions.
 Syphilis could be worrying if it is not dealt with.
 It can cause harmful ailments and elevates a person's risk for HIV, which frequently lead to AIDS.

-Despite the fact that a primary infection could heal independently for most cases, specifically in females, but approximately a quarter of such cases will begin the secondary stage of syphilis.
-This often happens after 2 to 3 weeks or after thirty days, and can last as long as six weeks.
+Despite the fact that a primary infection could heal independently in most cases, specifically in females, but approximately a quarter of such cases will begin the second stage of syphilis.
+This often happens after 2 to 3 weeks or after thirty days and can last as long as six weeks.
 As a result of the systemic layout of the secondary stage of syphilis, it can strike more internal organs.
-Usual signs and symptoms of this secondary stage comprise of skin rashes on the palms of the hands and the soles of the feet.
+Usual signs and symptoms of this second stage comprised of skin rashes on the palms of the hands and the soles of the feet.
 They are hardly ever itchy, and occasionally they are even unclear.

-Several other exhibited signs and symptoms of this secondary stage may include hair loss, white spots on the skin, such as on the mouth, nose, or vagina, sore throat, in addition to headache and fever.
-Lesions that resemble genital warts may also be evident on the genital area.
+Several other exhibited signs and symptoms of this secondary stage may include hair loss, white spots on the skin, such as on the mouth, nose, or vagina, sore throat, in addition to a headache and fever.
+Lesions that resemble genital warts may also be evident in the genital area.
 These warts, and also the rash breakouts are greatly contagious.
-For the reason that the rashes normally show on the palm of the hand, even one thing as trivial as a handshake can send the illness to anyone.
-After the second stage, syphilis would enter into the latent, or symptom free phase.
+For the reason that the rashes normally show in the palm of the hand, even one thing as trivial as a handshake can send the illness to anyone.
+After the second stage, syphilis would enter into the latent, or symptom-free phase.